Sorawan-Tiratrakoonwichaya/SIRE506_Sorawan_Tiratrakoonwichaya/README.md

 ### Molecular investigation by whole exome sequencing revealed a high proportion of pathogenic variants among Thai victims of sudden unexpected death syndrome
 (Suktitipat, et al. PLoS One.
 2017)

-questions/knowledge topic | How do I learn
+Questions from the article | Knowledge topic that I will have learn
 --------------------------|----------------